Current and Upcoming Road and Lane Closures

 Share Current and Upcoming Road and Lane Closures on Facebook Share Current and Upcoming Road and Lane Closures on Twitter Share Current and Upcoming Road and Lane Closures on Linkedin Email Current and Upcoming Road and Lane Closures link

-TRIBAL PROJECT - CONSTRUCTION AT THE INTERSECTION OF LAWRENCE CROSSLEY AND DINAH SHORE BEGINNING MAY 28
+TRIBAL PROJECT - CONSTRUCTION AT THE INTERSECTION OF LAWRENCE CROSSLEY AND DINAH SHORE

-Granite Construction, for the Agua Caliente Band of Cahuilla Indians, will start work on the off-site improvements for a new gas station on Wednesday, May 28, 2025.
+Granite Construction, for the Agua Caliente Band of Cahuilla Indians, began work on the off-site improvements for a new gas station on Wednesday, May 28, 2025.
 The project area is Lawrence Crossley Road and Dinah Shore Drive.
 The work will involve adding an island on Crossley and widening Dinah Shore at the intersection, adding turn pockets and accelerator lanes, and concrete improvements including curb, gutter, sidewalk, and ramps.
 The work is anticipated to take 3 to 4 weeks to complete.

 The gas station will be built at the northwest corner of Lawrence Crossley and Dinah Shore and will include a fuel station with 24 gasoline/diesel fuel dispensers and a convenience store.